 Facilitator: Caroline Burkart

 Organisations face myriad threats, which continuously evolve to present them with new challenges.
 One such evolving ‘moving target’ is cyber security – a subset of business resilience.
 It is being discussed by stakeholders at all levels, which suggests the industry needs a mind shift change to be able to adequately tackle the issues surrounding response, regulation and recovery.

-- Firms need to use sophisticated analytics and intelligence gathering to predict, detect and defend any impending threats or attacks to the
+- Firms need to use sophisticated analytics and intelligence gathering to predict, detect and defend any impending threats or attacks to the system.

-- Need to prepare to take action across the organisation’s ecosystem: execute control measure in day-to-day operations; deploy monitoring functions such as internal controls, legal department and risk management; use a strong internal audit
+- Need to prepare to take action across the organisation’s ecosystem: execute control measure in day-to-day operations; deploy monitoring functions such as internal controls, legal department and risk management; use a strong internal audit department.

 - If above two fail, need to have robust incident response capabilities to be able to manage a crisis.
 This includes being ready to preserve evidence in a forensically sound way and then investigate the breach to satisfy critical stakeholders – clients, regulators, investors, law enforcement and the public – who may sue for loss or noncompliance.

 Recent events e.g. digital innovation, expansion of connected products, changing regulatory landscape, and terrorist threats – point to a need for organisations to have a defensive and protective layer.

 “Ecosystems are now much bigger, boundaries are fuzzy and details more complex to deal with… There is a growing need to have a whole firm response – from C-suite to each individual – because ultimately, you’re only as strong as its weakest link.”

 EY therefore proposes a three step approach to cyber resilience: Sense, Resist, React.